Package Review Checklist {#review-checklist}

 ## General package development

 - [ ] `R CMD build` without errors, warnings and notes.
+Any not fixed should be justified.

 - [ ] Package passes `BiocCheck::BiocCheck()`, `BiocCheck::BiocCheckGitClone()`.
+Any not fixed should be justified.

 - [ ] Package size.
+Size of tarball <= 10MB.

 - [ ] `R CMD check --no-build-vignettes` within 10 minutes.

-- [ ] Memory requirement below 3GB.
+- [ ] Memory requirement below 8GB.

 - [ ] Size of individual files <= 5MB.

-- [ ] README file.
+- [ ] Include Bioconductor installation instructions

 ## The DESCRIPTION file